Becoming a Board Member

-Faculty and Staff members interested in serving on the Conduct Board should contact the Office of Student Conduct & Community Standards at 215-205-3286 or email Brian Foley directly.
+Faculty and Staff members interested in serving on the Conduct Board should contact the Office of Student Conduct & Community Standards at 215-205-3286 or email Megan Patrick directly.

 The best answer for this question is that “it depends.”
 It depends, obviously, on the number of cases presented to the the Office of Student Conduct & Community Standards and upon your availability when hearings are shceduled.